7 Succulent Garden Ideas That Will Elevate Your Outdoor Space — And Add Beautiful Dimension

 (Image credit: Derek Harris/Alamy Stock Photo)

-A key principle of any garden landscaping ideas is repeating plants of the same variety in patterns or groups of 3 or 5 plants, or areas of mass planting.
+A key principle of most good garden landscaping ideas is repeating plants of the same variety in patterns or groups of 3 or 5 plants.
+Or, areas of mass planting.
 This repetition helps to draw the eye smoothly through the garden and unify the design.

-Debra points out that repetition doesn't always rely on multiples of the same plant.
-There are subtler ways to achieve it, such as by repeating patterns, textures, and silhouettes, or flower/foliage color.
+Debra points out that repetition doesn't always require multiples of the same plant.
+There are subtler ways to achieve it, such as by repeating patterns, textures, silhouettes, or flower/foliage color.

 5. Plant up a series of complementary containers